 RE/MAX Equity Group is committed to providing an accessible website.
-If you have difficulty accessing content, have difficulty viewing a file on the website, or notice any accessibility problems, please contact us to specify the nature of the accessibility issue and the assistive technology you use.
-We will strive to provide the content you need in the format you require.
 We welcome your suggestions and comments about improving ongoing efforts to increase the accessibility of this website.

-I AM BLIND OR CAN’T SEE VERY WELLIf you have trouble seeing web pages, the US Social Security Administration offers these tips for optimizing your computer and browser to improve your online experience.
+If you have trouble seeing web pages, here are some sources for optimizing your computer and browser to improve your online experience.

 - Transcripts: A text transcript is a text equivalent of audio information that includes spoken words and non-spoken sounds such as sound effects.